Advertiser Disclosure

 Is Rocket Loans Right for Me?

 Rocket Loans is a worthwhile option if you need money fast and your credit and income are decent enough to get a low interest rate.
 This is particularly true for borrowers looking to refinance high-interest credit card debt.
-If your credit score isn’t high enough to get an interest rate that will save you money, work to improve your credit first, then try again.
+If your credit score isn’t high enough to get a competitive interest rate, work to improve your credit first, then try again.

 Borrowers with a credit score of more than 640 will have the best chance at approval, and the higher your credit score, the better interest rate you’ll get.
 Rocket Loans encourages borrowers to re-apply if their circumstances change, particularly if their credit score or debt-to-income ratio has improved, or their income has increased.